Do I have to come to counselling with my child/teenager?

 Will I be told what my kid/teen is talking about?

-Whatever your teenager and I discuss is confidential.
-This means I cannot share any information without the permission of your teenager.
+Whatever your teenager and their therapist discuss is confidential.
+This means the therapist cannot share any information without the permission of your teenager.
 However, there are some exceptions to this rule:

-- If I have reason to believe that a child has been physically, sexually, or emotionally abused, or has experienced neglect.
+- If their therapist has reason to believe that a child has been physically, sexually, or emotionally abused, or has experienced neglect.

-- If I have reason to believe that they might seriously harm themselves or someone else.
+- If their therapist has reason to believe that they might seriously harm themselves or someone else.

-- If a court order or other legalisation legally requires me to provide information.
+- If a court order or other legalisation legally requires their therapist to provide information.

 Parents have the right to know what their child (12 and under) talks about in sessions.
 However, it is strongly encouraged that any information shared be done so in front of the child and with their permission.